 † Studies that include children or children/adolescents, but not studies limited to post-pubertal adolescents

 The goal of therapeutic drug monitoring (TDM) of antiretroviral (ARV) drugs is to optimize treatment responses and tolerability, and to minimize drug-associated toxicity.
 TDM may be useful in clinical management with drugs that have a known exposure-response relationship and a relatively narrow therapeutic window of desirable concentrations.
 The therapeutic window is a range of concentrations that are associated with the greatest likelihood of achieving the desired therapeutic response and/or reducing the frequency of drug-associated adverse reactions in clinical investigations.
 While many ARV drugs (e.g., most protease inhibitors, first-generation non-nucleoside reverse transcriptase inhibitors, the CCR5 receptor antagonist maraviroc) have target plasma trough concentrations associated with viral efficacy, only a few ARV drugs have drug levels associated with toxicity (e.g., nevirapine and efavirenz).
 Most TDM targets have been established in adult studies, but several drugs (e.g., lopinavir, nelfinavir, efavirenz, nevirapine) have had target concentrations validated in pediatric studies.
 The suggested efficacy plasma trough concentrations are generally applicable when resistance testing demonstrates susceptibility of the patient’s virus to the particular ARV drug.
-Table 17 includes data on the efficacy plasma trough concentrations derived from adult clinical trials of the ARV drugs.
-Currently, most TDM target concentrations for ARV drugs focus on reaching a trough or minimum concentration (Cmin).1 Population average Cmin for all ARV drugs can be found in the Food and Drug Administration-approved product labels.
+Table 19 includes data on the efficacy plasma trough concentrations derived from adult clinical trials of the ARV drugs.
+Historically, most TDM target concentrations for ARV drugs focused on reaching a trough (Ctrough) or minimum plasma concentration (Cmin).1 Population average Cmin for all ARV drugs (including newer ARV drugs) can be found in the Food and Drug Administration-approved product labels.

 The accurate interpretation of TDM requires evaluation and documentation of the following: